Do you need an experienced lawyer for Assault charges?

-Many Claims of Assault are serious and no one should minimize anyone’s experience.
+Many claims of Assault are serious and no one should minimize anyone’s experience.
 However, occasions arise where someone, in an argument, will call the police to solve a problem between the two of them, which almost always results in an arrest (even and especially when it was just a misunderstanding between the parties).

 There are multiple ways that the government can charge someone with Assault.
 A review of the Georgia Statutes show that you can be charged under Simple Assault or Aggravated Assault.

 In all charges, any type of Assault will involve attempting to strike someone, in any manner, and missing (or not making contact).
-Many attorneys refer to this type of charge as an intentional act or threat which makes a person fear they are going to be hit.
+Many attorneys refer to this type of charge as an intentional act or threat, which makes a person fear they are going to be hit.

-The Georgia legislature defines and evaluates a Aggravated Assault (O.C.G.A. § 16-5-21) as follows:
+The Georgia legislature defines and evaluates Aggravated Assault (O.C.G.A. § 16-5-21) as follows:

 This charge occurs when made with the intent to rape murder or rob the victim while using a deadly weapon.
 You can also be charged by discharging a firearm inside a car toward someone else.

-- You are charged while pointing a gun at another person, (punishment has a minimum of 5 years nor more than 20 years)
+- You are charged while pointing a gun at another person (punishment has a minimum of 5 years nor more than 20 years);

-- You are charged on the police (which would require not less than 5 years nor more than 20 years)
+- You are charged on the police (which would require not less than 5 years nor more than 20 years);

-- You are charged on a person who is 65 or older (not less than 3 years nor more than 20 years)
+- You are charged on a person who is 65 or older (not less than 3 years nor more than 20 years);

 - You are charged on a corrections officer (not less than 5 years nor more than 20 years);

-- You are charged while using public transit (such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)), (not less than 3 years nor more than 20 years);
+- You are charged while using public transit [such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)] (not less than 3 years nor more than 20 years);

-- You are charged with theft of commercial cargo (of any sort); punishment changes to a minimum of 5 years nor more than 20 years and the fine changes to a minimum of 50,000.00 nor more than 200,000.00
+- You are charged with theft of commercial cargo (of any sort) (punishment changes to a minimum of 5 years nor more than 20 years and the fine changes to a minimum of $50,000.00 nor more than $200,000.00);

-- You are charged with the offense of assault (or simple assault) AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, step parent or step child, foster parent or foster children then the punishment changes to not less than 3 years nor more than 20 years;
+- You are charged with the offense of Assault (or Simple Assault) AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, stepparent or step child, foster parent or foster children then the punishment changes to not less than 3 years nor more than 20 years;

-- You are charged on an officer of the court, the punishment changes to not less than 5 nor more than 20 years in jail.
+- You are charged on an officer of the court (the punishment changes to not less than 5 nor more than 20 years in jail).

 Being charged with Aggravated Assault or any criminal offense does not mean that you have to accept guilt.

-Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
+Our offices in Georgia (Atlanta & nearby cities) have a 24-hour response line (404-445-8494) and someone is available to answer your call and help.